Skip to content

 Common health problems

 The folded ears of the Scottish Fold are inherited as a dominant gene mutation.
 This affects the cartilage throughout the body and causes the ears to fold forwards and downwards.
-Scottish Fold kittens are born with unfolded ears that fold over by the time they are 3 weeks old.
+Scottish Fold kittens are born with unfolded ears that fold over by the time they are three weeks old.
 Kittens that don’t develop folded ears are known as ‘Straights’.
 Check out our pet insurance policies to help cover any treatment your Scottish Fold cat may need.

 Scottish Fold osteochondrodysplasia